 Do dentist keep your teeth?

-The Centers for Disease Control and Prevention agrees, stating on its website: “Extracted teeth may be returned to the patients upon request, and are not subject to the provisions of the OSHA Bloodborne Pathogens Standard.”
-So there you have it—your dentist is legally quite free to return your tooth to you.
+The Centers for Disease Control and Prevention (CDC) actually says, "Extracted teeth may be returned to the patients upon request, and are not subject to the provisions of the OSHA Bloodborne Pathogens Standard."
+So, even though they're considered biohazardous material, dentists are totally allowed to give them back to you if you ask.

 Can you drive home after a tooth extraction?